Shahid9370/Shahid9370-React-ToDo/README.md

-# 🚀 Shahid9370-React-ToDo
+# 🚀 Shahid9370-React-ToDo -No Login

 A sleek, animated, and responsive **React ToDo App** built to level up my React skills.
-Crafted with love 💙 on **April 28** as part of my Week 1 React learning journey.
+Crafted with love 💙 on **April-May** as part of React learning journey.
 This project is not just a task tracker – it’s a blend of functionality, aesthetic UI, and modern frontend techniques.

 📌 **Live Demo**
 📂 [Click Me](https://shahid-todo.netlify.app/)